readysetmark/WealthPulse/Readme.md

 		- need to generate parent accounts w/ amounts (used to do this, but removed and it should be done as a later step in the balance report)
 - [x] Need query function for latest price as of date (check .pricedb then ledger prices)
 - [ ] Can I use LINQ for querying?

+Selloff
+- [ ] Will need to write this function

 Tooling
 - [ ] FAKE build scripts